 - ¼ cup baking soda

 Mix water and soap dye.
 Set aside.

 Mix cornstarch and baking soda.

 Meld down Vicks VapoRub in microwave or 1 minute until liquid.
 (May need additional 30 seconds.)
 Mix Vicks into cornstarch and baking soda.
 Combine well.
-Now slowly add water and soap dye, mixing well–you may not need it all.
+Now slowly add water and soap dye, mixing well–you may not need to add all of the liquid.
 (It will depend on the humidity where you live.)

 To test when your mixture has enough liquid, try the “Snowball Test.”
 Scoop it up in your fist.
 Release and see if it holds its shape in a ball.
 If it does, you’ve added enough liquid.